 Recent improvements to US 151, from Dickeyville to Belmont, to a four-lane divided expressway will promote economic development by improving access for businesses and improving traffic flow to many area tourist sites.
 The relationship of transportation and economic development means many things, including the infrastructure for shipment of goods, access to workers, and tourism.
 This physical infrastructure helps to bring travelers through and to communities.
-The Planning Commission agreed, noting that their local transportation did a good job of meeting Town needs as well as met their economic development goals related to agriculture, retail, commerce, shipping, manufacturing, and tourism.
+The Planning Commission agreed, noting that their local transportation did a good job of meeting Town needs as well as met their economic development goals related to agriculture but were unsure if their roads were adequate to meet their economic goals related to retail, commerce, shipping, manufacturing, and tourism.